 Let's face it – most shop-bought coleslaw lacks crunch.
 Homemade is the way to go.
 You can use a combination of any vegetables with bite: red cabbage, carrots, white cabbage, fennel, onions and even sprouts, when in season.
 Our Caribbean-inspired recipe also includes mango and a really good kick of chilli.

-New potato salad with mint and chives
+Get the recipe for new potato salad with mint and chives here

 If your avocados are a little underripe, grilling will soften them.
 Here they are combined with wild rice, baby carrots, broccoli, cherry tomatoes and fresh herbs, dressed with a nutty tahini and lemon dressing.
 It will keep in the fridge overnight too.